 The more you know about your target audience, the more effective your strategy will be.
 For students, it is all about social media.
 Social media is not just changing the way we communicate – it’s changing the way we gather information and make our decisions.
 Social media is continuing to grow in importance among prospective students, and successful social media campaigns can shape how these prospective students perceive your business school as a place to study.

 While it varies from country to country, Facebook, YouTube and Instagram dominate social media usage but a range of other platforms, such as LinkedIn and Twitter are also very popular.
 Therefore, you should aim to keep your business schools’ social channels as up-to-date and active as possible.

 Media presence is important

 In relation to the last point, it is important that business schools share media coverage on their social media channels in order to showcase an active media presence.
 Publishing student stories on social media is a great way for potential new students to connect to the school and to gain a more personal perspective.
-MIP Politecnico di Milano in Milan did this perfectly when they shared the story of Online MBA student Giuseppe Stefanetti on their Twitter page, allowing prospective students to consider the schools online MBA program by reading about another students experience.
+POLIMI Graduate School of Management in Milan did this perfectly when they shared the story of Online MBA student Giuseppe Stefanetti on their Twitter page, allowing prospective students to consider the schools online MBA program by reading about another students experience.

 Don’t forget to build relationships with journalists

 Of course – it’s not all about social media.
 An effective news story in a well-read publication can still go a long way in rousing the right attention.
 Therefore, building relationships with journalists must not be underestimated when formulating your PR plan and strategy in attracting more students to your business school.
 While this is a more long-term approach, you can definitely start building relationships with journalists before, during, and after your campaign.
 Building a long-term relationship with a journalist who might be willing to write about your business school’s new initiatives and achievements is invaluable.